 Another colour, another flower, another little story…

-The Violet de Toulouse is the official emblem of the city.
+The Violette de Toulouse is the official emblem of the city.

 A soldier brought back the first plant from the city of Parma, in Italy, where he had been fighting.
 To his surprise, the flower intended for his beloved had an immediate success.
 The people of Toulouse fell in love with the violet for its purple petals, white heart and wonderful perfume.